Mindaugas Kačinas

-Mindaugas Kačinas (born June 30, 1993) is a Lithuanian professional basketball player for Trefl Sopot of the Polish Basketball League (PLK).
-He plays at the power forward position.
+Mindaugas Kačinas (born June 30, 1993) is a Lithuanian professional basketball player for Split of the Premijer liga.
+He plays the power forward position, and has represented Lithuania in international competition.

 Early career

 Kačinas played for Word of Life Fire Traditional School in Wichita, Kansas under head coach Ryan Hujing, averaging 23.6 points and 12.1 rebounds in his senior season.

 College career

 Kačinas played college basketball for South Carolina from 2012 to 2016, averaging 6.7 points in 132 games.

 Professional career

 After graduating from the South Carolina Gamecocks, Kačinas signed a two-year deal with Neptūnas Klaipėda.

 In December 2018, Kačinas signed with Keflavík of the Icelandic Úrvalsdeild karla.
 In his debut, he had 20 points and 8 rebounds in a narrow loss against Njarðvík.

 In July 2019 Kačinas signed a one-year deal with Palencia Baloncesto of the second Spanish league.
 He averaged 8.7 points and 6.1 rebounds per game on 54.9 percent shooting in 2019–20.

 On September 23, 2022, he signed with San Pablo Burgos of the LEB Oro.

 On November 28, 2024, Kačinas signed with HLA Alicante of the Primera FEB.

 On August 27, 2025, he signed with Trefl Sopot of the Polish Basketball League (PLK).